Basic Christian Training

 A Survey of Christology

-He walked among men, and He was the greatest Person who ever lived.
-His spotless character, unflawed from any standpoint, brought tribute even from His enemies.
+He walked among men, and He was the greatest person who ever lived.
+His spotless character, flawless from every point of view, even earned respect from His enemies.
 His life was unique.
 Imperfect man could not have invented Him, and no skeptic can reasonably explain Him.
-More has been written about Him than any other one in history, yet He never wrote a book on earth.
+More has been written about Him than about anyone else in history, yet He never authored a book on earth.

 No one has had a more significant impact on history than Jesus Christ.
 His life divides history into periods called B.C. and A.D. (before Christ and Anno Domini, the year of our Lord).
-Yet, He took no part in politics and commanded no earthly army.
-Jesus became the most controversial man in history, bitterly opposed, mindlessly persecuted, and violently slain.
-Yet He preached nonviolence and forbade His disciples from retaliation, vengeance, or the sword.
-Jesus said, “My kingdom is not of this world” otherwise “My servants would fight” (John 18:36).
+Yet, He played no role in politics and commanded no earthly army.
+Jesus became the most controversial figure in history, bitterly opposed, mindlessly persecuted, and violently slain.
+Yet, He preached nonviolence and instructed His disciples against retaliation, vengeance, and the use of the sword.
+Jesus said, “My kingdom is not of this world,” otherwise “My servants would fight” (John 18:36).
 His chief credential was His moral supremacy.

 • Savior – He is the divine Savior (Titus 2:13; cf. Isaiah 43:11).